What is data labeling?

 What is data labeling used for?

 Data labeling is also used when constructing ML algorithms for autonomous vehicles.
-Autonomous vehicles such as self-driving cars need to be able to tell the difference between objects in their course so that they can process the external world and drive safely.
-Data labeling is used to enable the car's artificial intelligence (AI) to tell the difference between a person, the street, another car and the sky by labeling the key features of those objects or data points and looking for similarities between them.
+Autonomous vehicles, such as self-driving cars, need to be able to tell the difference between objects in their way so that they can process the external world and drive safely.
+Data labeling is used to enable the car's artificial intelligence (AI) to tell the differences among a person, the street, another car and the sky by labeling the key features of those objects or data points and looking for similarities between them.

 How does data labeling work?